Kasssiiii/js-project-api/README.md

 ## View it live

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

+# Project has been developed in three steps

+## First stage

+- API endpoints for creating, listing and liking thoughts to work with the existing Happy Thoughts App
+- work with static data